The ACT consist of four multiple choice test papers and an optional written test.

 grammar and usage

-The mathematics part of ACT is incorporated to check the candidate’s mathematical skills that the student has acquired over the time and till the beginning of grade 12.
+The mathematics part of the ACT is incorporated to check the candidate’s mathematical skills that the student has acquired over the time and until the beginning of grade 12.
 For this section you are required to have knowledge of basic formulas and computational skills to answer the problems, but you are not required to know complex formulas and perform extensive computation.
 The section has 60 questions which are to be completed in 60 minutes.

 determine main ideas

 determine the meaning of context-dependent words, phrases, and statements